 Privacy Policy

-SoKal ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.
+SoKal is a service operated by JAMES B FLORENCE.
+References in this Privacy Policy to "SoKal," "we," "our," or "us" refer to JAMES B FLORENCE, the legal operator of the SoKal service.
+We are committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application and related services.

 Information We Collect